-[204F] Social Class in American Society.
+204F Social Class in American Society.
 Consequences of inequalities in wealth, income, power and prestige.
 Social mobility, poverty, class differences in values and lifestyles, social class and politics.
-Maximum enrollment, 40.
+(Writing-intensive.)
+Maximum enrollment, 20.
+Gilbert.

-212S Sociology of Gender.
+[212S] Sociology of Gender.
 Contemporary theories, understandings and performances of gender.
 Attention to the intersections of race, class, gender and sexuality, as well as the relationships of gender to life opportunities and experiences, social structures and societal reproduction.
 (Writing-intensive.)
-Prerequisite, 110, 101 or permission of instructor.
+Prerequisite, 101, 110 or permission of instructor.
 Maximum enrollment, 20.
-Paap.

 [224F] Sociology of Religion.
-Introduces sociological conceptions of religion; investigates religion's cognitive and organizational components; examines the relationship between religion and modernization in the West, and how religious beliefs and organizations can serve as vehicles for social change.
+Introduces sociological conceptions of religion; investigates religion's cognitive and organizational components; examines the relationship between religion and modernization in the West and how religious beliefs and organizations can serve as vehicles for social change.
 (Writing-intensive.)
 Prerequisite, 101, 110 or consent of instructor.
 Maximum enrollment, 20.

-225F Latin American Society.
+[225F] Latin American Society.
 Social change in Latin America.
-Topics include class structure, kinship, gender, population trends, development strategies, popular culture, religion and revolutionary movements.
-Maximum enrollment, 40.
-Gilbert.
+Topics include class structure, kinship, values, gender, race, population trends, development strategies, popular culture and religion.